Mind Body Soul

 Here are some ways we can evangelize:

-Prayer: it is important to pray to the Holy Spirit for guidance and for the conversion of others.
+Pray: it is important to pray to the Holy Spirit for guidance, to deepen our own faith, and for the conversion of others.
 Remember that Blessed Mary and the other saints intercede for us, and that prayers for evangelization are always heard in Heaven.
+Remember to pray for the Christians who are being persecuted all over the world each and every day.

 Our conduct: we are Christians in every situation, lest we appear as hypocrites.
 And since our actions affect others, especially if we are leaders, we must conduct ourselves appropriately at all times.